Reviews

 While I loved having a custom scooper to feed UnKibble to Copper and Skye, I was a little disappointed that Spot and Tango didn’t make feeding their fresh meals a little easier.
 There was no pre-portion element on the meal pouch or custom scooper for their fresh food.

-When I opened up the bag of UnKibble, I liked seeing specks of green and orange in each UnKibble nugget to display the real human grade ingredients in the dry food.
+When I opened up the bag of UnKibble, I liked seeing specks of green and orange in each UnKibble nugget to display the real human-grade ingredients in the dry food.
 Skye liked the beef and chicken recipes but wasn’t a big fan of the fish and turkey recipes.

 The Pets Table Vs Spot And Tango: Price breakdown

-Let’s start with The Pets Table – to feed 100% fresh to my Klee Kai would cost $255.40 a month, to feed 100% air dried would cost $154.84, but I opted for the mixed plan so I could try both pet food formats.
-This cost me $217.56.
+Let’s start with The Pets Table – to feed 100% fresh to my Klee Kai would cost $273.60 a month, to feed 100% air dried would cost $193.20, but I opted for the mixed plan so I could try both pet food formats.
+This cost me $251.56.

-When signing Copper and Skye up to UnKibble, I had to pay $18.96 a week or $75.72 a month for Copper’s UnKibble plan.
-Skye’s UnKibble plan cost me $20.27 a week or $81.10 a month.
-So that’s a total of $156.82 to feed UnKibble to my Alaskan Klee Kai.
+Spot and Tango’s fresh meals cost $300.48, which equates to $5.01 per dog per day.
+When signing Copper and Skye up to UnKibble, I had to pay $164.40 a month.
+So that’s a total of $2.74 a day per dog to feed UnKibble to my Alaskan Klee Kai.

 Wrapping Up